 Estate planning is the strategic “thinking ahead” required to protect your assets during your lifetime and to ensure that these assets pass on to your chosen beneficiaries upon death.

-It is important to obtain estate planning advice from an Estate Planning Lawyer:-
+It is important to obtain such advice from an Estate Planning Lawyer for the following reasons:-

-- to ensure that your financial affairs are sorted smoothly and quickly upon your passing without giving your loved ones heartache and costly legal procedures
+- to ensure your financial affairs are dealt with smoothly and quickly upon your passing without the need to pass on costly legal procedures or heartache to your loved ones;

-- to arrange your financial affairs so that your assets are protected as best as possible from legal claims during your lifetime and are passed on to your intended beneficiaries in the most tax effective manner upon your death
+- to arrange your financial affairs so that your assets are protected as best as possible from legal claims during your lifetime and are passed on to your intended beneficiaries in the most tax effective manner upon your death; and

 Assets Falling Within and Outside the Scope of a Will

-Estate planning is more than simply preparing a will.
-Many assets fact fall outside the scope of a will and cannot be passed on to a beneficiary under the terms of a will including real estate held as joint tenants, joint bank accounts, investments held under a family trust, superannuation accounts and insurance policy benefits.
-Hence, it is important to obtain estate planning advice from an experienced Estate Planning Lawyer to ensure that all your assets will be inherited or controlled by your loved ones in the manner you intend them to benefit upon your passing.
+Estate planning is more than simply preparing a Will.
+In fact, many assets fall outside the scope of a Will and cannot be passed on to a beneficiary under the terms of a Will including real estate held as joint tenants, joint bank accounts, investments held under a family trust, superannuation accounts and insurance policy benefits.
+Hence, it is important to obtain estate planning advice from an experienced Estate Planning Lawyer to ensure that all your assets will be inherited or controlled by your loved ones in the manner you intend upon your passing.